top of page

 Use of 1080 and strychnine is restricted by law and confined to certain areas of the state.
 Before using 1080 or strychnine you need to complete appropriate training, ensure you comply with relevant Acts, Regulations and Legislation, and must apply for and obtain the appropriate permit(s) to purchase these chemicals.

-BIOSECURITY & MANAGEMENT ACT 2007
+BIOSECURITY & AGRICULTURE MANAGEMENT ACT 2007

 WILD DOGS